-General information for people with inherited STK11 mutations
+Information for people with inherited mutations

-People with an inherited STK11 mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
+People with an inherited mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
 Visit the Cancer Treatment section for more information.

-Peutz-Jeghers syndrome (PJS) can cause traits that are not related to cancer.
+(PJS) can cause traits that are not related to cancer.
 See our Other Considerations section for more information about this syndrome.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an STK11 mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.

 - Check out our virtual and in-person support meeting calendar.

 - Join one of our Zoom community group meetings.